 Figure 4: Default location of the very forward detectors, including ZDC, RP220 and FP420 in the LHC beamline.
 Incoming (beam 1, red) and outgoing (beam 2, black) beams on one side of the fifth interaction point (IP5, s=0 m on the plot).
 The Zero Degree Calorimeter is located in perfect alignment with the beamline axis at the interaction point, at 140 m, the beam paths are separated.
 The forward taggers are near-beam detectors located at 220 m and 420 m.
-Beamline simulation with HECTOR [9].
+Beamline simulation with Hector [9].
+All very forward detectors are located symmetrically around the interaction point.